Brandie Wilkerson

 Brandie Wilkerson (born July 1, 1992) is a Canadian beach volleyball player who plays as a right-side blocker.
 She currently competes with partner Melissa Humaña-Paredes, with whom she won a silver medal at the 2024 Summer Olympics.

 With former partner Heather Bansley, she achieved a career-high world ranking of No. 1 in November 2018, and was recognized as the 2018 FIVB Best Blocker for that season.
 Bansley/Wilkerson represented Canada at the 2020 Summer Olympics.
 She then competed for one season with Sophie Bukovec, and the pair won silver at the 2022 Beach Volleyball World Championships.

 Early life

 Wilkerson was born in Switzerland and moved to Canada when she was seven.
 Her father, Herb Johnson, born Wilkerson, is a former basketball player who was drafted by the Cleveland Cavaliers of the National Basketball Association.
 He played professionally in France, Spain, Japan, Turkey, and Switzerland.
 Her mother, Stephanie, was a Swiss national runner and a two-time Ironman finalist.
+She attended Mayfield Secondary School.